 Andreas Huber was determined to find an electricity and heat solution for his farm and buildings that was self-sufficient and cost-effective.
 In 2016, after a long search to find the best technology he invested in a Biomass CHP from Re².
 The HKA 10 CHP unit produces electricity to cover Andreas´s own needs as well as supplying the power supply system which he receives payment for according to renewable energy law.
 The heat produced by the HKA 10 is used for heating Andreas´s buildings and also for drying the wood chip.

 Organic farmer Josef Braun from Bavaria’s Freising district is one of the first to operate a Spanner biomass CHP with an output of 30 kWel and 80 kWth.
 Josef "Sepp" Braun harms 57 hectares of land to produce feed for 22 dairy cows through organic farming.
 The 85,000 litres of milk are processed at his own cheese dairy, and sold at the farm shop.
-The heat from the biomass CHP is used to dry 25 hectares of clover, while the electricity is fed into the public grid, and remunerated in accordance with the German Renewable Energy Sources Act.
+The heat from the biomass CHP is used to dry 25 hectares of clover, while the electricity is fed into the public grid.

 Like many farms JS Baird & Sons use a considerable amount of electricity and also require a reliable source of heat.
 Based in Angus, Scotland, JS Baird & Sons operate a mixed farm including arable, organic sheep and cattle, chickens, organic hens and various renewable technologies.
 Always looking for the most environmentally responsible option, JS Baird & Sons became interested in Biomass CHP technology to generate electricity and heat for their farm.